 Community safety Feeling and being safe is essential to the health, wellbeing and enjoyment of community life.
 Promote Monash as a safe and inclusive community.
 Facilitate programs and initiatives that improve the actual safety of Monash residents.
 What we did Impact Emergency preparedness/Resilience in an emergency for people with a disability and their carers Councils Access and Inclusion Officer was seconded to the Monash Incident Control Group to ensure a disability lens was applied to Council's response to COVID-19.
 The Access and Inclusion Officer is working with the Monash Municipal Emergency Manager to ensure people with disabilities and their carers are considered in recovery and resilience planning.
-The libraries implemented post-pandemic safe access to library and increase the second process.
-The distribution of around 50 addresses includes many organisations that forward the information onto their staff and clients, expanding the reach of information.
-The community felt safe and returned.
-We received positive responses from community about library services and programs (to ensure a safe workplace) through a staged delivery of services utilising the following approaches: Concierge shift, Perspex screens, contact tracing system, COVID-19 safe plans, stanchions to ensure physical distancing. feeling safe.
-The community safety was prioritised and conveyed clearly through communications and program delivery.
+City of Monash's emergency management processes and plans.Information about where to get support during COVID-19 was sent out to people with disability, their The libraries implemented post-pandemic safe access to library services and programs (to ensure a safe workplace) through a staged delivery of services utilising the following approaches: Concierge shift, Perspex screens, contact tracing system, COVID-19 safe plans, stanchions to ensure physical distancing. feeling safe.
 Programmed performer activations at COVIDSafe enhanced dining venues • Eight performers delivered 23 gigs across enhanced dining sites in Oakleigh, Glen Waverley and Mt Waverley during January 2021, safely supporting artists to return to live performances after lockdown to entertain diners in temporary outdoor spaces.
-Sounds of Summer COVIDsafe concerts.
-Four pop-up COVIDSafe concerts were presented in parks and reserves in Oakleigh, Mulgrave, Glen Waverley and Mount Waverley.
+Sounds of Summer COVIDsafe concerts. • Four pop-up COVIDSafe concerts were presented in parks and reserves in Oakleigh, Mulgrave, Glen Waverley and Mount Waverley.
 250 audience members enjoyed the chance to safely return to live music and the opportunity to socialise again after lockdown.
 Operation Counteract was put on hold due to Covid-19 restrictions. • Following consultation with the Department of Justice and Victoria Police, the project will widen its scope to deliver safety messages to the wider Monash community.
-The Community Safety Framework update was delayed during the recruitment of the new Community Safety Officer.
-The Community Safety Officer has been appointed and work on the Framework is underway.
+The Community Safety Framework update was delayed during the recruitment of the new Community Safety Officer. • The Community Safety Officer has been appointed and work on the Framework is underway.